 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (iMessage/SMS CLI operations) and when to use it (with explicit trigger terms).
-The trigger terms are natural and cover multiple variations of how users might request messaging functionality.
-The description is concise, specific, and well-differentiated from other potential skills.
+This is a strong skill description that clearly communicates what the skill does (iMessage/SMS CLI operations) and when to use it (with an explicit list of trigger terms).
+The trigger terms are natural, varied, and cover common user phrasings including abbreviations like 'imsg'.
+The description is concise, specific, and distinctly scoped to messaging.

 | Dimension | Reasoning | Score |